molgenis/molgenis-tools-commander/README.md

 ```

 #### Troubleshooting
-> I've installed the commander with pip but when I run `mcmd` I get a stacktrace referencing Python 2.x
+> I've installed the commander with `pip` but when I run `mcmd` I get a stacktrace referencing Python 2.x

 You've installed the commander with an old version of `pip`.
 Make sure your Python version is up to date (3.7 or higher) and that you've installed with the correct version of `pip`.

+> I've installed the commander on Debian/Ubuntu but `mcmd` can't be found

+`pip` installs commands in `~/.local/bin`.
+Make sure that this folder is added to the path variable.

 ### Writing scripts